 In the northern sections of the Park fishing is the main pursuit and there are ramps at Towns River, Limmen Bight Fishing Camp and Tomato Island.

-Recent changes at Munbililla (Tomato Island) on the Limmen National Park side of the Roper River have improved hygiene and firewood supply issues, thanks to a $1.5 million upgrade.
+Changes at Munbililla (Tomato Island) on the Limmen National Park side of the Roper River improved hygiene and firewood supply issues, thanks to a $1.5 million upgrade.

-Tomato Island has been refurbished as a 50-site, non-powered, grassed camping area, with a solar powered ablution block, rubbish dump and manager’s residence.
+Tomato Island was refurbished as a non-powered, grassed camping area, with a solar powered ablution block, rubbish dump and manager’s residence.
 The Yugul Mangi Development Aboriginal Corporation in Ngukurr is managing the site.